Sunday, 3 January 2010

 .x Analysis of The Pursuit Of Happiness x.

-The Pursuit of Happiness is a 2006 American biographical drama film, directed by Gabriele Muccino and based on the true story of Chris Gardner.
+directed by Gabriele Muccino and based on the true story of Chris Gardner.
 The film stars Will Smith as Gardner, an on-and-off-homeless salesman-turned stockbroker.

 The films overall plot is about a working class black American man and his struggle to obtain a job within a competitive society.
 Forced to live out in the streets with his son, Gardner becomes desperate to find a steady job; he takes on a job as a stockbroker, but before he can receive pay, he needs to go through 6 months of training.
 Along the way he loses his wife but through his commitment to his son he tries desperately to restore any normality to their lives with his big dream of becoming successful is what also keeps his determination in tact.
 Marxism is present within the film, as it portrays the capitalist state as a system of inequality as there are great contrasts between the working class struggle ( Proletariat) compared to the power and success fullness of white middle class men ( Bourgeoisie) showing that that inequalities and power only benefits the ruling class.
 Touching on what Marx says himself, the working class are therefore the reserve army of labour for the upper classes as Will Smith presents this as he is constantly